FAQ

 What is EMSA West’s primary source of income?

-EMSA West runs two tournaments each year: the Slush Cup (February) and the Slurpee Cup (June).
-The income from them covers staff wages and helps subsidize programs.
+EMSA West runs two tournaments each year: the Slush Cup (February) and the Spring Challenge (June).
+The income from these tournaments covers staff wages and helps subsidize programs.

 Why am I charged an Admin Fee this season when asking to cancel my registration before the season starts?